 3. The Water Eject shortcut will now appear as an icon on your home screen.
 You can edit your iPhone home screen to move the shortcut wherever you want.

-If you're looking for more tips on protecting your iPhone, why not read about how to prevent thieves getting access to a stolen iPhone.
+If you're looking for more tips on protecting your iPhone, why not read about how to prevent thieves getting access to a stolen iPhone and how to get water out of your phone).
 Once your iPhone is protected from the world around you, be sure to sample the 17 hidden iPhone features to help you get more out of Apple's phone.
-And if that's still not enough, check out our guides on how to mirror an iPhone's screen on PC, how to mirror front camera on iPhone and how to access your iPhone's hidden interactive weather map.